 Please note: No refunds are available after March 1st, 2016.

 Financial aid is needs based and is issued on a first-come, first-served basis.
 Aid is provided in varying amounts up to a maximum of 50% off tuition and does not include room and board.
-Scholarship students do not have to be from the U.S. If you would like financial aid, we urge you to apply as soon as possible.
+Students do not have to be from the U.S. to receive financial aid.
+If you would like financial aid, we urge you to apply as soon as possible.
 If accepted, we will provide you with a financial aid application to submit.